Architecture as Place of Sustainability

-What follows is the original text I wrote in 2012, with just minor revisions for the present release (by clicking on the links in the captions under each image you can download the high-quality vectorial version of each image).
+What follows is the original text I wrote in 2012, with only minor revisions for this release.
+(By clicking the links in the captions beneath each image, you can download high-quality vector versions.)

 1. Introduction